 MyWassiyah is a new, revolutionary service where Muslims can create legally valid Estate planning documents with the surety that they meet the rules of Mawarith as spelled out in the Quran.
 Additionally, we’ve added Healthcare Directives, Power of Attorney documents, and Guardianship documents to deal with the numerous issues that arise when creating an Estate plan in the US.
 If you haven’t visited the site, please do so today.

 You might be saying: “I don’t really have anything to leave behind.
 I don’t need a will.”
 Well if you’re saying this, you would be wrong.
 Even if you are single with no children, the least you’ll leave behind is a body in need of burial, and for that to be achieved you need a will.

 MyWassiyah meets the needs of about 85% of the community, who have a net worth of less than 1 million dollars.
 If you have a net worth in the millions, you need advanced Estate planning documents.
 I can assist you with that.
 For myself and everyone else, MyWassiyah is the affordable, Shariah compliant option that helps us fulfill the obligation to have a will.

 MyWassiyah is the best choice for you.
 To learn how it works visit the site.

-If you’d like to learn more about, estate planning visit the MyWassiyah blog.
+If you’d like to learn more about, estate planning visit the Why MyWassiyah page.

-If you’d like a personal consultation about your estate planning needs, please click here.
+If you’d like a personal consultation about your advanced estate planning needs, please click here.